CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 1/RD_lab3.md

-## Task 3: Analyze Threats with Threat Explorer and Real-Time Detections
+# Lab 03: Analyze Threats with Threat Explorer and Real-Time Detections

 In this task, you'll create a custom role in Microsoft Defender to manage access and permissions, simulate a phishing interaction, and investigate user activity using Threat Explorer.